-Many Christmas parties have some type of gift exchange as the center of the festivities.
-The old Secret Santa gift exchange is just that--old and traditional.
-For something new, try having a Dirty Santa Gift Exchange.
-This allows guests to have a limited amount of control over what gift they leave the party with, instead of the pure luck aspect of Secret Santa gift exchanges.
+Many Christmas parties have some type of Christmas game and gift exchange as the center of the festivities, whether it is a party for co-workers at the office or a gathering of friends or extended family.
+The old Secret Santa gift exchange is just that—old and traditional—but for something new this holiday season, try having a dirty Santa gift exchange.
+This allows guests to have a limited amount of control over what gift they leave the party with instead of the pure luck aspect of secret Santa Christmas gift exchanges.

 Direct each guest to place their gift on the gift table as they arrive.
-Names should not be written on the gifts, so that there is no indication of who brought the gift.
+No "to" or "from" names should be written on the gifts so that there is no indication of who brought the gift.

-Announce the first player's name on the list.
-He then can choose any gift on the gift table and open it.
-That is all this first person can do, but he also will have a turn after the final person on the list to compensate for having no options in the gifts he gets to see before choosing one.
+Start the game by announcing the first player's name on the list.
+They can choose any unopened gift on the gift table and open it.
+That is all this first person can do, but they will also have a turn after the final person on the list to compensate for having no options in the gifts they get to see before choosing one.

 Continue going through the list, giving each person the opportunity to open a new gift or steal a gift to start the round.
 The player that started the first round is allowed to start the final round.

 A dirty Santa gift exchange is a fun way to exchange gifts at an office party or a larger gathering of friends and family.
 When the game ends, everyone will not only have a lot of fun but they will also have a gift to take home from the holiday party.